Do You Need X-rays Before Seeing a Chiropractor?

 Understanding when and how to use ice and heat can be a game-changer in managing pain and promoting recovery.
 If you have any questions or need personalized advice, don’t hesitate to reach out to us at Desert Valley Chiropractic.
 We’re here to help you feel your best!

-Car Accident – 5 tips to avoid an insurance hassle!
+Car Accident in Phoenix? – 5 tips to avoid an insurance hassle!

-Car Accident – 5 tips to avoid an insurance hassle!
+Car Accident in Phoenix? – 5 tips to avoid an insurance hassle!

-Car Accident – 5 tips to avoid an insurance hassle!
+Car Accident in Phoenix? – 5 tips to avoid an insurance hassle!

 According to the Department of transportations most recent statistics there were 6 063 428 accidents in the United States in 2021 with 2 497 657 injuries reported.
 Of those 121 345 car accidents occurred in Arizona.
 Furthermore, in 2022, non-fatal injuries from car accidents were on the rise in Arizona.
 The Arizona Department of Transportation reports 52,411 injuries from car crashes, which was an increase from the year before.